Create a Basic Audio Conference Application

 const main = async () => {

-// Generate a client access token from the Dolby.io dashboard and insert into access_token variable
+// Generate a client access token from the Dolby.io dashboard and insert it into the access_token variable

 let access_token = "ClientAccessToken";